vaseline555/Yelp-Restaurant-Photo-Classification/README.md

 ## Things to do
 * [ ] Ensembled model
 * [ ] Application of unsuperivsed learning (mainly clustering), instead of averaging features,
-on a feature engineering step to find representative feature for each business id
+on a feature engineering step to find a representative feature for each business id
 * [ ] Constructing an end-to-end neural network model

 <hr>